open-metadata/OpenMetadata/docs/openmetadata/connectors/snowflake.md

 source snowflake-env/bin/activate
 ```

-Once activated, you should see your command prompt change to indicate that your commands will now be executed in the environment named, `snowflake-env`.
+Once activated, you should see your command prompt change to indicate that your commands will now be executed in the environment named `snowflake-env`.

-#### 1e.
-Upgrade pip and setuptools to the latest versions
+#### 1.5 Upgrade pip and setuptools to the latest versions

-Ensure you have the latest version of pip by running the following command.
+Ensure that you have the latest version of pip by running the following command.
 If you have followed the steps above, this will upgrade pip in your virtual environment.

 ```
 pip3 install --upgrade pip setuptools